 It’s especially crucial if you are a new entrant into the remote workforce.
 How often do you receive an email asking you to submit an assignment by COB or EOD?

 These acronyms and others like them make lengthy emails clearer and heighten professionalism, but not everyone uses them the same way.
 And it doesn’t help that some people use both interchangeably.

 As a result, they can leave the recipient confused and anxious.
 Even worse, miscommunication can lead to missed deadlines and cause a negative business impact.

-Below, you will learn what these terms mean, how to use them correctly when communicating with coworkers, and examples to follow.
+Below, you will learn more about these terms and how to use them correctly when communicating with coworkers.
+We will also share examples for better understanding.

 image source: Mimi Thian